 In The Life I Want's model, work reform requires an overhead effort.
 Bader emphasizes corporate responsibility.
 For her, this involves overturning patriarchal and white supremacist work cultures, building ethical business models from the ground up, and bringing emotion and empathy back into work life.

-One of the most significant problems with the ethical business, she says, is how it is received.
+One of the most significant problems with ethical business, she says, is how it is received.
 For too long, she says, "The dominant paradigm has been the tradeoff model."
 If a business is ethical, the public tends to assume that products or services must take a hit.
-In essence, the majority of consumers believe that something must be either quality or ethical, not both.
+In essence, most consumers believe that something must be either quality or ethical, not both.

 Bader gives the example of sock sales.
 Based on surveys cited in Bader's first book, studies show that advertising the ethics of a product can deter customers instead of attracting them.
 If two pairs of identical socks are on sale, buyers will be less likely to purchase the pair labeled "ethically sourced."